Today's History Trivia for March 30

 1930 John Astin American actor.
 TV: The Addams Family (Gomez Addams).

-1927 Peter Marshall American game show host.
+1926 Peter Marshall (Ralph Pierre LaCock), American game show host.
 TV: Hollywood Squares.

 1917 Herbert Anderson d.
 1994 American actor.
 TV: Dennis the Menace (Dennis' father).

 1913 Marc Davis d.
 2000 American animator.
-He is the designer of many Disney characters, such as Thumper in Bambi, Cinderella, Tinker Bell, and Cruella De Vil.
+He is the designer of many Disney characters, such as Snow White, Thumper in Bambi, Cinderella, Tinker Bell, and Cruella De Vil.

 1913 Frankie Laine d.
 2007 (Francesco Paolo LoVecchio), American Oscar-winning singer.
 Music: Mule Train (#1) and High Noon (1952, Oscar).
 He also sang the theme to TV's Rawhide.